SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 - SCS-compatible IaaS v1, effective 2021-01-01 through 2023-10-31
 - SCS-compatible IaaS v2, effective 2023-03-23 through 2023-11-30

-and so on (but usually, we aim to keep at most two versions in effect).
+and so on (but usually, we aim to keep at most two versions in effect, with an overlap of 4 to 6 weeks).

 This decision record describes two main points: